yoshi/adventofcode/2022/worklog.md

 I'm super tired so I couldn't think past brute force.
 I hope to revisit this one with a more interesting solution.

+## Day 03

+I'm getting suspicious.
+This was too easy.